JdPope/React-Glossary/Definitions.md

 A built in function used to update state in a *non-blocking* manner and alert React to re-render.
 This.setState() is asynchronous and waits for the component to finish performing its task before updating state.
 That this built in function alerts React of a change in state and therefore a need for a re-render is in contrast to the inefficient process of "dirty checking" which runs checks for changes of state instead of being alerted.
 Dirty checking is practiced by Angular, a rival framework

 ### previous state
+A way of referencing the state

 ### synthetic events
+An api wrapper which enables React to standardize how events are handles across all browsers.

 ### event pooling
+Event Pooling is a performance increase that allows for synthetic event objects to be re-used by nullifying all values when the callback is invoked by an event.
+Whenever an event fires, the event's object is sent to a callback and "scrubbed" up for later use.
+This prevents you from accessing the event in an asynchronous way, however if you would like to, you can save it to a variable or call event.persist().

 ### supported events